-Salt creep occurs when the water in an aquarium that contains salt splashes out of the tank, gets things wet, and after the fresh portion of the water evaporates, all that is left behind are salt crystals.
+Salt creep occurs when the water in a saltwater aquarium splashes out of the tank, gets things wet, and after the fresh portion of the water evaporates, leaves behind salt crystals.

 Salt is a corrosive substance, and therefore it can affect anything it touches.
-What degree of damage occurs primarily depends on how long an item is exposed to sodium chloride, and based on what type of material it comes in contact with, its effects are seen in varies ways.
+What degree of damage occurs primarily depends on how long an item is exposed to sodium chloride, and what type of material it is.
+Salt Creeps effects are seen in various ways:

 - Electrical items corrode, especially metal parts of light fixtures, equipment power plugs and the outlets they are connected into.